Böblingen Airport

-Böblingen Airport (Flughafen Böblingen) (IATA: PHM) was built in the mid-1920s for the city of Stuttgart in Germany.
+Böblingen Airport (Flughafen Böblingen) (IATA: PHM) was built in the mid-1920s for the city of Stuttgart, the capital of the German state of Baden-Württemberg.
 Bordered by Calwer Straße (K1073) and the E41, it lies northwest of Böblingen and south of the Daimler factory in Sindelfingen.
-An aircraft industry developed around this airfield, which was used by the military during the Second World War.
-On September 1, 1939 the airbase was the home station for the I/JG 52 (1st Group of Jagdgeschwader 52) which was flying the Bf109 E-1 fighter aircraft.
+An aircraft industry developed around this airfield, which was used by the Luftwaffe during the Second World War.
+On 1 September 1939 the airbase was the home station for the I/JG 52 (1st Group of Jagdgeschwader 52) which was flying the Messerschmitt Bf 109E-1 fighter aircraft.
 On that day its strength was 39 aircraft.

 Post-war history

-After the Second World War, the airfield was transferred to US Armed Forces, which used it as a maintenance facility and heliport until the mid-1990s.
+After the Second World War, the airfield was transferred to United States Armed Forces, which used it as a maintenance facility and heliport until the mid-1990s.
 During this period, in the late 1960s and the early 1970s, its airfield was used to stage air shows.